 The ‘man’ then asks the woman to follow him, promising to take her to her husband.

 To her delight, her husband is brought back to life.
 She is so thankful to be reunited with her husband that she creates the ‘ngoncong’ ceremony, which is not just for thanksgiving, but is also a healing ritual and for entertainment.

 Nowadays, the ceremony is also performed during weddings, thanksgiving events and when moving into a new house.

 There are many key players during the ngoncong such as the panade’ – the vocalist or prayer leader who recites the mantra.

-Lobo Biakoh, a panade’, said the essential part of the ceremony was the offering, which is called ‘babuis’ in Selako.
+Lobo Biakoh, a panade’, said the essential part of the ceremony were the offerings, which is called ‘babuis’ in Selako.

 “It is made up of one whole chicken, glutinous rice, sugar and oil,” he said, pointing out that each of these items were essential to ensure that their prayers were answered.

 Lobo explained that the mantra for each ‘ngoncong’ was different depending on the purpose of the ceremony.